Flight Cancellation Compensation

 What Do I Do if the Airline Cancels My Flight and Does Not Reply to Me, or Only Offers Me a Voucher?

 So, you must know that you have a right to get a refund in case of a flight cancellation.
 Vouchers are considered to be an alternative to a refund, however, the airline company must be sure that you are okay with getting a voucher instead of a refund.
 For that reason, read the fine print first before accepting a voucher.
+The compensation or refund offered should have a reasonable relation to the inconvenience caused.
 And if they continue ignoring your emails, don’t get upset as they may have hundreds of requests and their processing takes time.
 Just keep messaging them.

 Can I Still Get Compensation for UK Flights After Brexit?